git/git.github.io/rev_news/drafts/edition-24.md

 	The maintainer workflow may prevent us from just using Github Pull Requests.
 	Whether to merge or rebase is then finally a manual decision of the maintainer, independently of what the author intended.
-	A longer discussion arose around this subject; Stefan Beller mentioned that a similar problem appeared in the Linux Kernel world (especially on the Intel side).
+	A longer discussion arose around this subject; Stefan Beller mentioned that a similar problem appeared in the Linux Kernel world (especially on the Intel side), and now the Kernel community says "it can be ok to attach patches if you cannot do otherwise".
 	Johannes emphasized his willingness to establish tools which help to improve the situation.
 	It was mentioned that code/commit notes should point to mailing list where appropriate.
         Josh Triplett steered the discussion toward distributed review tools, and mentioned that